mineek/sunst0rm/README.md

 This is a rewrite of sunst0rm in bash.

+You are required to have all the dependecies the normal sunst0rm has.

 This is only tested on iPhone 6s (n71map)

 Usage: ./sunst0rm.sh IPSW BOARDCONFIG